 The capacity of the local government is represented by how much public goods are produced and taxes are collected.
-This can be modeled similarly to a production function with labor $L_j$ and productivity $A_j$ for each $j \in \{T,G\}$ .
+This can be modeled similarly to a production function with labor L_j and productivity A_j for each $j \in \{T, G\}$.
 T and G each refer to tax collection and public goods provision.
-Production functions for each operation are represented by $t(\cdot)$ and $g(\cdot)$ , respectively.
+Production functions for each operation are represented by $t(\cdot)$ and $g(\cdot)$, respectively.
 Each function is increasing and concave in labor.
 I also assume that labor in the public sector is allocated to either one of the two areas.
 The production functions and labor allocation constraints are expressed as follows, with a detailed explanation in Appendix Section C.1.2

-$$T = A_T t(L_T), \ G = A_G g(L_G) \ (t' > 0, t'' < 0, g' > 0, g'' < 0)$$ (6)
+$$T = A_T t(L_T), \ G = A_G g(L_G) \ (t' > 0, \ t'' < 0, \ g' > 0, \ g'' < 0)$$ (6)

-$$L_T + L_G = L (7)$$
+$$L_T + L_G = L \tag{7}$$

 The local government allocates labor to maximize social welfare (4) subject to constraints (5)-(7).

 In the absence of exogenous shocks, labor is allocated to equate the marginal costs of taxation to the marginal benefits of public goods (Appendix Section C.1.3).
-Successful assassination changes the allocation of labor, tax collection, and public goods provision through productivity and amenity shocks.
-The following proposition summarizes the comparative statics of successful assassinations

-Proposition 1.
-The effects of successful assassination on local state capacity

-- 1. A productivity shock ( $\Delta A_T(A_G)$ < 0) decreases $L_T(L_G)$ , leading to a fall in T(G).
-If wages are flexible, w decreases due to decreased labor demand. - 2.
-An amenity shock ( $\Delta \pi < 0$ ) decreases overall labor supply, pushing $L_T$ and $L_G$ downwards.
-This decreases T and G. If wages are flexible, w increases due to contracting supply.

-Proof: Appendix Section C.1.4.
+Successful assassination introduces productivity and amenity shocks into the framework.
+Increased inefficiencies due to productivity shock decrease both equilibrium labor and wages through a fall in labor demand.
+Increased exposure to a violent environment decreases the desirability of the public sector, depressing equilibrium labor through a fall in labor supply.
+Equilibrium wage increases to retain workers.
+Tax and public goods move accordingly with labor.
+A detailed proof is in Appendix Section C.1.4.